-SHL recommends our customers work with their legal teams and/or external counsel to determine their interpretation of the law and how it impacts their organization.
+SHL recommends our customers work with their legal teams and/or external counsel to determine their occupient interpretation of the law and how it impacts their organization.
 SHL is happy to work directly with Customer's legal team to support compliance based on that interpretation.

-Q5: If we determine that we want to audit our Assessment Solutions and receive reports, what is the process?
+Q5: If we determine that we want to receive SHL's audit reports for the assessments listed in response to Q1 above, what is the process?